 - Literally: Giving birth to a baby is easier than worrying about it;

 - Meaning: Fear is greater than danger.
-An attempt is sometimes easier than we expect.
-Many are afraid for nothing, this is the greatest Enemy;
+Sometimes an attempt is easier than we expect.
+Many are afraid for no reason, that is the greatest Enemy;

 バカは 死ななきゃ 治らない